aws-samples/aws-serverless-workshops/README.md

     }
     ```

-1. Update the contents of the Amazon S3 bucket created in Lab 1 with the new files:
+1. Update the contents of the Amazon S3 bucket created in the pre-lab with the new files:

    ```console
    aws s3 sync work/ s3://INSERT_BUCKET_NAME_HERE